abhijit-tambe/Java-Code-Samples/README.md

-# javaExamples
-This Repository contains few java code samples
+This Repository contains problem solving codes in java